 General Growing Tips For Your Rooted Cutting Liner

-To achieve the best results with Agastache Blue Boa, plant one rooted plug per 4-inch container.
+To achieve the best results with Blue Boa, plant one rooted plug per 4-inch container.
 Use a well-drained soil with a pH of 5.5-6.5, EC of 1.5-2.0 mS/cm, and light feed (100-150 ppm).
 Pinch once at transplant.
 You may see spider mites or whiteflies.
 Root rot and downy mildew can be a problem in poorly draining soil or wet conditions.

 Flowering

-Agastache Blue Boa produces fragrant 5-inch tall violet-blue flower clusters June-September.
+Blue Boa produces fragrant 5-inch tall violet-blue flower clusters June-September.
 Encourage continuous flowering by cutting spent blooms.

 Pinching